Chymyst/chymyst-core/docs/chymyst03.md

 Consider the reaction `go { case _ => a(1) + c(123) + q() }`.
 This reaction has no input molecules and three output molecules `a`, `c`, and `q`.
-Such a reaction is recognized by `JoinRun` as a reaction that defines singletons and at the same time emits them into the soup.
+Such a reaction is recognized by `Chymyst` as a reaction that defines singletons and at the same time emits them into the soup.

 A reaction site can define one or more singleton reactions.
 Each non-blocking output molecule of each singleton reaction will be declared a **singleton molecule**.